Horiatiki (Greek Village Salad)

 - The recipe below is for 2 servings, but it’s easily scaled to feed a crowd!
 You don’t even have to dress the salad in advance — simply place the red wine vinegar and olive oil out for guests to drizzle for themselves if you prefer.

-Need more salad inspiration?
-See all of my salad recipes.
+See all of my salad recipes for more inspiration.

 Horiatiki (Greek Village Salad)